Updated: Feb. 19, 2026

 Year-End Audit Report

 At the end of each year, the Bar engages an independent certified public accounting firm to audit our financial statements.
 In addition to verifying financial statement accuracy, the auditors review, analyze, and test internal controls over reporting, management oversight, and various systems related to the WSBA’s finances and overall operations of the organization.
-The Budget and Audit Committee reviewed the fiscal year 2023 year-end financial results at its February 2023 meeting.
-As in prior years, the WSBA received an “unmodified opinion” for the fiscal year ending Sept.
-30, 2023.
+The Budget and Audit Committee reviewed the fiscal year 2025 year-end financial results at its February 2025 meeting.
+As in prior years, the WSBA received an unmodified opinion for the fiscal year ending Sept.
+30, 2025.
 No material weaknesses were noted, and no management letter was issued.
 The results of this very positive audit indicate that the WSBA’s finances are accurate in all material aspects.

 Lawyer License Fees

 License fees are the main source of funding for WSBA programs, services, and operations.
 As fiduciaries, the Board of Governors must set license fees at a level that enables the Bar to continue to meet our regulatory obligations, advance our mission, provide value to our members at reasonable cost, and preserve a prudent level of reserves.
-In September 2016, following extensive examination of historical, current, and projected revenues, expenses, license fees, and reserves, the Board adopted lawyer licenses fees for the period 2018-2020 at the following levels: $449 in 2018, $453 in 2019, and $458 in 2020.
-These levels reflect the Board’s deep commitment to support WSBA as an integrated bar, while preserving minimum operating reserves of $2 million.
+In 2025, the Board of Governors adopted a License Fee Policy that outlines it’s approach to setting the fees.
+The Board typically sets licenses fees over a year in advance of the applicable license year.
+In recent years, the Board has approved license fees some time between September and November, for the year after next.
+For example, the 2027 license fees were set by the Board in November 2025.
+Additional information is available on our website about the License Fee Policy and annual fees

 Learn about our License Fee Exemptions and Payment Plan.